 This authority will therefore expect the premises licence applicant to demonstrate suitable measures to ensure that children do not have access to adult only gaming facilities.
 It is noted that children and young persons will be permitted to enter track areas where facilities for betting are provided on days when dog-racing and/or horse racing takes place, but that they are still prevented from entering areas where gaming machines (other than category D machines) are provided.

-This licensing authority may consider measures to meet the licensing objectives such as:
+This Licensing Authority may consider measures to meet the licensing objectives such as those outlined above.